Deducteam/lambdapi/doc/queries.rst

 ``search``
 ------------------

-Runs a query between double quotes against the index file updated with the assets defined in the file under development including the assets imported by the `require` commands.
+Runs a query against the index file updated with the assets defined in the file under development including the assets imported by the `require` commands.
 See :doc:`query_language` for the query language